 The number of keys available on your keyboard depends on which country/ region your computer is configured for, with keyboards being available for numerous languages.

-There are different types of keys, specifically typewriter keys, function keys, Windows special keys, and the keypad overlay.
+There are different types of keys, specifically typewriter keys, function keys, and Windows special keys.

 Never remove the key caps on your keyboard.
 Failure to do so might damage the parts under the key caps.

 Keyboard indicator